A pigeon among the cats

 So it is clear that we are not to look at a woman lest we become inflamed with lust which can – and more often than not does – result in sin.
-We can’t justify ogling women just because we don’t intend to have sex with them; these passages prohibit us even from looking.
+We can’t justify ogling women and sexual acts just because we don’t intend to have sex with them; these passages warn us against even dwelling upon such.

 Voyeurism and seeing nakedness is shameful and sinful

 God does not allow such behaviour.
 He does not allow or excuse public nudity or nudity between people who are not married to each other.
 “And if a man shall take his sister, his father’s daughter, or his mother’s daughter, and see her nakedness, and she see his nakedness; it is a wicked thing; and they shall be cut off in the sight of their people: he hath uncovered his sister’s nakedness; he shall bear his iniquity” (Lev 20:17).
 Granted, this passage talks about incest, but part of that is seeing the nakedness of someone to whom they were not married.
 And yes, uncovering the nakedness of another is a euphemism for the sex act; but in this verse, the seeing itself is sinful, and brings God’s condemnation.
 Nudity and the exposure of one’s naked body to someone other than one’s spouse is sin; as is also looking on that nakedness.